naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 none

 == Changelog ==

+= 1.0.42 =
+* Added an option to edit order data shown in the table.

 = 1.0.41 =
 * Added the buyer country option to test checkout as a buyer from that country.